 Signature: BECKY PASTERNIK-IKARD

 State Medicaid Director or Designee

-Submission Date: Jun 20, 2017
+Submission Date: Aug 9, 2018

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

 Last Name:

 Pasternik-Ikard

 First Name:

 Rebecca

 Title:

 State Medicaid Director

 Agency:

 Oklahoma Health Care Authority

 Address:

-4345 N. Lincoln Blvd.
+4345 N. Lincoln Blvd

 Address 2:

 City:

 Oklahoma City

 State: Oklahoma

 Zip:

-- 73105
+73105

+Phone:

-Phone: (405) 522-7417 Ext: TTY
+(405) 522-7208 Ext: TTY

-Fax: (405) 522-3300
+Fax: (405) 530-3300

+(403) 330-3300

+E-mail:

-E-mail: Attachments becky.pasternik@okhca.org
+Attachments becky.pasternik-ikard

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that apply.
-Replacing an approved waiver with this waiver.
+☐ Replacing an a☐ Combining was o any of the following changes from the current approved waiver.
+Check all boxes that apply. pproved waiver with this waiver. ivers.

-Replacing an approved warver Combining waivers.

-- Splitting one waiver into two waivers. - Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. - Making any changes that could result in reduced services to participants.

-Specify the transition plan for the waiver:
+☐ Splitting one w☐ Eliminating a s raiver into two waivers.
+Service.

+Adding or decreasing an individual cost limit pertaining to eligibility. ☐ Adding or decreasing limits to a service or a set of services, as specified in Appendix C. Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time.
+Making any changes that could result in some participants losing eligibility or being transferred to another ther waive under 1915(c) or another Medicaid authority.
+Making any changes that could result in reduced services to participants.
+Specify the transition plan for the waiver: ^ V